fredrikaverpil/fredrikaverpil.github.io/_posts/2019-05-12-building-windows-terminal.md

 Launch VS2019 and open the `OpenConsole.sln` solution inside the cloned git "Terminal" folder.
 If you are prompted by Windows, enable "Developer mode".

 You will be prompted to upgrade the environment.
-In this dialog, choose to use Windows 10 SDK 10.0.18362.0, do _not_ upgrade to v142 (meaning; keep using v141) and click "OK", leaving all the remaining boxes ticked.
+In this dialog, choose to use Windows 10 SDK 10.0.18362.0, do _not_ upgrade the Platform Toolset to v142 (meaning; keep using v141) and click "OK", leaving all the remaining boxes ticked.

 ![]({{ site.baseurl }}/blog/assets/terminal/retarget.png)